Microsoft Intune service description

 - Manage the mobile devices your workforce uses to access company data.

-- Manage the mobile apps your workforce uses.
+- Manage the client apps your workforce uses.

 - Protect your company information by helping to control the way your workforce accesses and shares it.